mattrobi04/gameC/README.md

-An implementation of a pong game in C
+An implementation of PONG in C